scholnikkk/rsschool-cv1/cv.md

 ### Code Example:

 *My personal code from my univesity labs.* There is JS method for simple calculator, nothing difficult.
 Here code will be without HTML structure.
+I have many more codes, but decided to use this one.

 ```javascript
 let display = document.getElementById("display");